NovaStack-Tn/SafeNest/README.md

-Perfect — I will now generate **Option B: a Balanced, Professional, Complete README** for **SafeNest**, including **all major functionality** from your full project summary , while keeping it clean, readable, and recruiter-friendly.

-Here is your final **GitHub-ready README**:

----

 # 🏛️ **SafeNest – AI-Powered Security & Access Control Platform**

 SafeNest is an **enterprise-grade, AI-driven security platform** combining identity management, physical access control, surveillance, threat intelligence, incident response, and anomaly detection into one unified system.